 People aren’t trying to open and click your emails.
 They’re looking for reasons to delete them.

-For example, I receive emails often from companies that claim to “know” me — in some cases I’m their customer — but their emails certainly don’t show it.
-Their creative and graphics-laden emails don’t speak to my concerns or motivations at all, and each non-relevant message I receive is basically programming me to ignore or delete future messages from them.
-I’m sure that’s not their intent, but these companies are missing the key idea of relevance.
+For example, I receive emails often from companies that claim to “know” me — in some cases, I’m their customer — but their emails certainly don’t show it.
+Their original and graphics-laden emails don’t speak to my concerns or motivations at all, and each non-relevant message I receive is basically programming me to ignore or delete future messages from them.
+I’m sure that’s not their intent, but these companies are missing the critical idea of relevance.

 So, how do we better align our email and nurturing messages with what is relevant to our audience?